CoreWCF/samples/Scenarios/Logging-and-Dependency-Injection/ReadMe.md

         }
 ```

-This sample uses DI to inject a logger, but this pattern can be used for other dependencies such as a [DbContext](https://docs.microsoft.com/dotnet/api/microsoft.entityframeworkcore.dbcontext), where localized scoping is required.
+This sample uses DI to inject a logger, but this pattern can be used for other dependencies such as a [`DbContext`](https://docs.microsoft.com/dotnet/api/microsoft.entityframeworkcore.dbcontext), where localized scoping is required.
+The DI scope is matched to the [`InstanceContextMode` of the `ServiceBehavior` attribute](https://docs.microsoft.com/en-us/dotnet/api/system.servicemodel.servicebehaviorattribute.instancecontextmode?view=netframework-4.8#system-servicemodel-servicebehaviorattribute-instancecontextmode).
+If you are using `InstanceContextMode.Single`, then all service calls will share a single DI scope.
+If InstanceContextMode is either `PerCall` or `PerSession`, then a new scope is created for every call or session.
+The default is PerSession, which is effectively PerCall whenever you aren't using a sessionful binding.
+The instancing of the dependency is important if the injected instance isn't thread safe, as is the case with DbContext.

 ## Logging sample client